cryptomator/cryptomator.github.io/content/compliance/gdpr.en.md

 ---
+type: article
+weight: 1

-title: "GDPR"
+title: "GDPR Compliance"
+description: "Encrypted data using Cryptomator can be stored outside the EU in a GDPR-compliant and secure way."
-aliases: ["/faq/gdpr", "/faq/gdpr/gdpr-compliant", "/faq/gdpr/dpa-cryptomator", "/faq/gdpr/dpa-cloudprovider"]
+aliases: ["/gdpr", "/faq/gdpr", "/faq/gdpr/gdpr-compliant", "/faq/gdpr/dpa-cryptomator", "/faq/gdpr/dpa-cloudprovider"]

+ctatitle: "You want to encrypt your cloud storage with Cryptomator?"
+ctatext: "Cryptomator secures your sensitive and confidential files in the cloud using end-to-end encryption.
+Cryptomator Hub manages team access and is ideal for teams and organizations."
+ctalink: /#get-started
+ctabutton: "Encrypt Your Cloud Storage Now"

 cardtitle: "GDPR Compliance"
-cardtext: "According to a Belgian court ruling, encrypted data using Cryptomator can be stored outside the EU in a GDPR-compliant and secure way."
+cardtext: "Encrypted data using Cryptomator can be stored outside the EU in a GDPR-compliant and secure way."
 ---

+# GDPR Compliance

 ## Does Cryptomator allow GDPR-compliant file storage?
 Yes.
 This has been {{< extlink "https://gdprhub.eu/index.php?title=Council_of_State_-_251.378" "confirmed by the Belgian Council of State on August 19, 2021" >}}: When storing data in countries that don't have data protection laws equivalent to the GDPR, organizations must implement supplementary measures.
 According to the judgement, encryption of said data is considered as an adequate supplementary measure.